 All the cell walls are made from cholesterol.
 Most hormones are made from cholesterol, especially the sex hormones.
 It’s also needed to make vitamin D to help convert and increase the calcium in the blood.
 With that, we can transport other vitamins into the bone.
 Thus, we desperately need cholesterol to survive.

 Now, about 'bad cholesterol', they’re not really bad.
 They’re envelopes to transport calcium back and forth.
 Out of the LDL, a very small part of it is really bad.
 LDL comes in different sizes, and the really small ones form the plaque.
 But, the purpose is to heal the inflammation.
 What causes inflammation?
 Sugar and cortisol.
 Sugar is the biggest culprit.
 Cortisol is also anti-inflammatory in nature, but when it loses that effect, you'll end up with inflammation in the body.

 Learn the truth about cholesterol and see more Body Conditions from Dr. Berg Video Blog.

 For more information about Dr. Berg's 3-day intensive program in Alexandria, Virginia, call 703-354-7336.

-Here's some interesting data on the background of cholesterol by credible sources:
+Here are some interesting data on the background of cholesterol by credible sources: